ulfschneider/ulf.website/content/pages/about.md

   <dt>2006 – 2014 Self-employment</dt>
   <dd>Seven years self-employed as an agile coach, architect and trainer.</dd>
   <dt>2014 – 2023 Diebold Nixdorf</dt>
-  <dd>Eight years employed as a software developer and agile coach at Diebold Nixdorf, heading the Professional Services Processes & Quality when leaving the company.</dd>
+  <dd>Eight years employed as a software developer and agile coach at Diebold Nixdorf, heading the Professional Services Processes & Quality team when leaving the company.</dd>
   <dt>2023 – today Weidmüller Interface</dt>
   <dd>Since February 2023 I am working as a software developer on great things at Weidmüller Interface.</dd>
 </dl>